trong-le/aries-activity-github-source/README.md

 ```

 ### State
 The `state` parameter specifies the state of the pull request inside of a repository.
 Default is `all`.
-This parameter is only used in `listPullRequests`.
 ```javascript
 "state": "closed"
 ```